General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \textcite{shazeer2017outrageously} demonstrated that using a sparsely-gated \gls{moe} layer can expand a network’s capacity (by over 1000 times) with only minor increases in computation.
 In this architecture, each expert is typically a \gls{fnn}, and a trainable router determines which tokens are sent to which experts, allowing only a subset of the total parameters to be active for any given input.

 An \gls{llm} for science with \gls{moe} architecture (\modelname{SciDFM} \autocite{sun2024scidfm}) shows that the results of expert selection vary with data from different disciplines, i.e., activating distinct experts for chemistry vs.\ other disciplines.
 They consist of multiple \enquote{expert} subnetworks, each potentially specializing in different facets of chemical knowledge or types of chemical tasks.
 A routing mechanism directs inputs to the most relevant expert(s).
 This allows the foundation model to be more adaptable and perform across the broad chemical landscape.
-The \gls{moe} concept has also been adapted for physical simulations.
-The \modelname{UMA} family employs a \gls{moe} architecture with linear experts to build accurate yet computationally efficient interatomic potentials \autocite{wood2025uma0}.
-This approach builds route based on global system properties (e.g., elemental composition, charge, spin) rather than per-token.

 Extending this concept, a recent multi-view \gls{moe} model (\modelname{Mol-MVMoE} \autocite{shirasuna2024multi}) treats entire, distinct chemical models as individual \enquote{experts}.
 Rather than routing tokens within one large model, a gating network learns to create a combined molecular representation by dynamically weighting the embeddings from each expert model.
 This method showed strong performance on \modelname{MoleculeNet}, a widely used benchmark suite for molecular property prediction, outperforming competitors on 9 of 11 tasks.